Maria Bethânia: Early life and initial artistic activities

 Bethânia is the sixth of eight children born into the family of José Telles Veloso (Seu Zeca), a government official, and Claudionor Viana Telles Veloso (Dona Canô), a housewife.

 The name Maria Bethânia was chosen by her brother Caetano Veloso after the homonymous hit song written by composer Capiba and famous at the time in the voice of Nélson Gonçalves.

 In her childhood, she had aspirations to become an actress.
 However, her mother was a musician, so music was prevalent in the Veloso household.
 Though Bethânia was born in Santo Amaro da Purifição, her family moved to Salvador, Bahia when she was 13.
 The move allowed her to experience the bohemian, intellectual circles of the city, as well as to visit theaters.
 When she was 16, her brother Caetano Veloso invited her to sing in a film for which he was producing the soundtrack, but she refused.
 Nevertheless, the film's director, Álvaro Guimarães, liked her voice and invited the young musician to perform in the 1963 Nélson Rodrigues's musical Boca de Ouro.
 This time Bethânia accepted, and for the first time in her life she went on stage to sing for an audience, opening the play performing a samba by Ataulfo Alves.

-That same year, Bethãnia and her sister met singers Gilberto Gil and Gal Costa; Caetano had been invited to put on an MPB show to inaugurate the Teatro Vila Velha.
+That same year, Bethânia and her sister met singers Gilberto Gil and Gal Costa; Caetano had been invited to put on an MPB show to inaugurate the Teatro Vila Velha.
 The four artists got together and, in 1964, staged Nós, por exemplo (We, for example).

 The show was a success and was presented again twenty months later, with the participation of singer-songwriter Tom Zé.
 That same year, the group mounted another show called Nova Bossa Velha e Velha Bossa Nova (New Old Bossa and Old New Bossa).
 Still in that year, directed by Caetano and Gil, Bethânia performed another musical, this time on her own, called Mora na Filosofia (Lives in Philosophy).

 She began performing again with her brother, as well as Gilberto Gil, Gal Costa, and Tom Zé, at the opening of the Vila Velha Theater in the next year.
 During one of these performances, the bossa nova musician Nara Leão offered her an opportunity to take her place in a series of performances titled "Opinião".